Tillymolete/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

-s is a readme file for the task python object relational and mapping
+This is a readme file for object relational mapping alx